marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 ```
 ![Text translator](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/text_translator.jpg?raw=true)

-######	you will see the translation in the body as a result
+-   You will see the translation in the body as a result

 ![Translation result](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/translation_result.jpg?raw=true)

-##### 2.Test postman with a translation “with own dictionary”
+##### 2.Test postman with a translation include your "own dictionary”

--	To create your company dictionary you need to log in to the portal customtranslator: [postman](https://portal.customtranslator.azure.ai/workspaces) which is an additional portal to the service allowing you to refine your translation
+-	To create your company dictionary you need to log in to the portal : [customtranslator](https://portal.customtranslator.azure.ai/workspaces) which is an additional portal to the service allowing you to refine your translation

 -	Create a new workspace and link it to your translator service with the same information as in the API call: